tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/lucid-expressions.md

 Rule: Given a subterm S of an expression E of the form (L R),
-	where S is a left or right, F-grounding F-cofactor of E then all copies of T in the other side of the expression may be replaced with S.
+	where S is a left or right, F-grounding F-cofactor of E then any or all copies of T in the other side of the expression may be replaced with S.

 Expressed as rewrite rules...